What Is Wi-Fi 7? Learn About the Latest Wi-Fi Standard

 Wi-Fi 7 will future-proof your home network, giving it plenty of room to grow.

-• Wi-Fi 7 offers unparalleled speeds (up to 30 Gbps), lower latency, and a greater capacity than Wi-Fi 6E.
+• Wi-Fi 7 offers unparalleled speeds (exceeding 40 Gbps), lower latency, and a greater capacity than Wi-Fi 6E.

 • Wi-Fi 7 is useful for 8K streaming, virtual reality, IoT (Internet of Things), telemedicine, and smart transportation applications.

-Wi-Fi 7, formally referred to as IEEE 802.11be, is the future of Wi-Fi technology, offering the most advanced features and capabilities to date.
-Building upon the foundation laid by its predecessors, Wi-Fi 7 promises to revolutionize wireless connectivity with unprecedented speed, reduced latency, and increased capacity.
+Wi-Fi 7, formally IEEE 802.11be, is the future of Wi-Fi technology, offering the most advanced features and capabilities to date.
+Building upon the foundation laid by its predecessors, Wi-Fi 7 revolutionizes wireless connectivity with unprecedented speed, reduced latency, and increased capacity.
 Let’s look at the new standard’s specifics, exploring its technological advancements and potential impact on various sectors.

 Benefits of Wi-Fi 7